 This trek provides the highest standards of accommodation in the region with comfortable heated rooms, bathrooms with western-style flush toilets, and electricity.
 Go “glamping” in Everest!

-Camping in the shadow of Everest
+Trekking in the shadow of Everest

 This trek has been designed to take you to some of the most stunning Sherpa villages within a short walking distance of Namche Bazaar – the Sherpa capital.
 The final objective of this trek is standing at the foot of the region’s most beautiful mountain, Amadablam.
 Ama Dablam means ’mother’s necklace’ – the overhanging glacier resembles a ‘dablang,’ which is a piece of traditional jewelry Sherpa women wear.